-Varieties of warts, their causes and methods of treatment.
+Types of warts, causes of their appearance and methods of treatment.
 Warts on the hands: photos, causes and treatment, how to remove them at home

-You yourself easily, simply and guaranteed to remove warts at home.
-Ancestors worked out these methods a long time ago, which differ in different parts of our country only in the presence of suitable medicines.
+You yourself can easily, simply and guaranteed remove warts at home.
+Our ancestors perfected these methods a long time ago, which differ in different regions of our country only in the availability of suitable drugs.

-As an example, I will give three simple recipes, each of which requires only one treatment session (regardless of the number of warts to be reduced) and contains remedies available to everyone.
+As an example, I will give three simple recipes, each of which requires only one treatment session (regardless of the number of warts being removed) and contains remedies available to everyone.
 These recipes have been effectively used by me, my relatives and friends on myself and on children too.
 The result is 100% irreversible removal of warts.

 —————————————————–

-You bake a potato in a medium-sized ash (you don’t need a large one, the medium one will bake faster), then you wait a bit for it to cool down - let it be warm, just so you don’t burn yourself, then break it in half (break it, but don’t cut it - you don’t need contact with metal), check - it is necessary that the potatoes are completely baked, and with the middle of any, but only one half (!)
-Of the potato, smear each of your warts.
-Everything!
+You bake a medium-sized potato in ash (you don’t need a large one, a medium one will bake faster), then wait for it to cool a little - let it be warm, as long as you don’t get burned, then break it in half (break it, but don’t cut it - you don’t need contact with metal), check that the potatoes are baked completely, and apply the middle of any, but only one half (!) potato to each of your warts.
+All!
 The treatment session is over.
-Do not rush to wash the wart.
+Take your time to wash the wart.
 Throw away the potatoes (both halves), you don’t need to eat them - don’t be greedy.
-Ancestors used to throw potatoes into a wet ditch to rot faster.
-Your wart disappears quickly, imperceptibly and painlessly - you just suddenly discover its absence on some happy day within three weeks.
-There are no scars, the skin is clear.
+Ancestors usually threw potatoes into a wet ditch so that they would rot faster.
+Your wart goes away quickly, unnoticed and painlessly - you just suddenly discover its absence on some lucky day within three weeks.
+There are no scars left, the skin is clean.

-I think this is the best recipe for kids.
-I met him when my father removed a large and very painful plantar wart on a four-year-old boy in this way.
+I think this is the best recipe for children.
+I met him when my father reduced a large and very painful plantar wart in a four-year-old boy in this way.
 That was happiness!
-And when I was convinced that the recipe worked, I also brought down a small dry “evil” wart that had been annoying me for many years (on the eleventh day after the treatment session, I found that there was no wart, it may have gone off earlier, I just forgot and stopped checking every day ). tagline: "You won't notice how it will come off!"
-And yet - we will teach children to trust traditional medicine!
+And when I was convinced that the recipe worked, I also removed a small dry “evil” wart that had been bothering me for many years (on the eleventh day after the treatment session I discovered that the wart was gone, perhaps it had gone away earlier, I just forgot and stopped checking every day ).
+Slogan: “You won’t notice how it comes off!”
+And also – let’s teach children to trust traditional medicine!

 ————————————————-

-Once, at the beginning of winter, a large wart quickly grew on the side of my index finger.
-Very uncomfortable!
-The snow was already lying, and you can’t build a fire in the city!
-But I found a way out quickly - I found recipes 2 and 3 in the book “Folk Treatments”, Legavr Publishing House, 1993, p.
-130, “A true healer for warts and moles”.
-And similar recipes are somewhere else, I just don’t remember where now and I can’t specify.
-So, if you don’t know how or you have nowhere to bake potatoes in ashes, then here’s the second recipe for you:
+One day at the beginning of winter, a large wart quickly grew on the side of my index finger.
+Very inconvenient!
+There was already snow, and you couldn’t light a fire in the city!
+But a solution was found quickly - I found recipes 2 and 3 in the book “Folk Methods of Treatment”, “Legavr” Publishing House, 1993, p.
+130, “A True Healer’s Remedy for Warts and Moles.”
+And similar recipes are somewhere else, I just don’t remember where now and I can’t clarify.
+So, if you don’t know how or you have nowhere to bake potatoes in ash, then here’s your second recipe:

 2) Raw potatoes!

-We do everything the way our ancestors did.
-You cut a potato in half, and immediately throw any half anywhere.
-Then with the remaining half (cut side) rub each of your warts as much as you want.
-You do it once.
-Wrap half of the potato, which was rubbed with warts, in a piece of paper or a rag, and put it in a dry and warm place where it will dry quickly.
-Everything!
+We do everything the way our ancestors did it.
+You cut a potato in half and immediately throw either half anywhere.
+Then use the remaining half (cut side) to rub each of your warts as much as you want.
+You do this once.
+Wrap half of the potato used to rub the warts in a piece of paper or a rag and place it in a dry and warm place where it will dry quickly.
+All!
 The treatment session is over.
-Do not rush to wash the wart.
-After a few days (2-3, well, no more than 4), your warts begin to “turn out” directly from the skin along with the roots.
-The holes from the warts bleed a little, and scars remain, which are sure to dissolve, but not quickly.
+Take your time to wash the wart.
+After a few days (2-3, well, no more than 4), your warts begin to “turn out” of the skin along with the roots.
+The holes from the warts bleed a little, and scars remain that will definitely resolve, but not quickly.
 A little painful.
-When the warts are gone, the dried half of the potato can be thrown away. tagline: "Warts down!"
+When the warts are gone, you can throw away the dried potato half.
+Slogan: “Down with warts!”

-I used this recipe - I rubbed it, thought about it and, to be sure, rubbed it again, after which I wrapped the half of the potato used for treatment in a piece of paper, and since it was winter, I put it to dry on the central heating battery, and completely forgot about it, threw it away in the spring when I wiped the dust off the battery and saw.
-The wart “fell out” completely, with the root, on the fourth day, the body rejected it as if it were a foreign body, there was a hole like from a large pea - smooth walls and a small bleeding wound below.
+I used this recipe - I rubbed it, thought about it, and to be sure, I rubbed it again, after which I wrapped the half of the potato used for treatment in paper, and, since it was winter, I put it on the central heating radiator to dry, and completely forgot about it, throwing it away in the spring , when I was cleaning the dust from the battery and saw it.
+The wart “fell out” completely, with roots, on the fourth day, the body rejected it as if it were a foreign body, leaving a hole like a large pea - smooth walls and a small bleeding wound inside.
 The scar disappeared after about a year.

 —————————————————–

-My relative asked me to tell her how to remove a wart, but she didn’t know how to bake potatoes in ashes, she was afraid of pain and blood, and it was late autumn, there was a lot of dry grass, that’s why the third recipe came up to her:
+My relative asked me to tell her how to remove a wart, but she didn’t know how to bake potatoes in ashes, she was afraid of pain and blood, and it was late autumn, there was a lot of dry grass, so the third recipe suited her:

 3) Dry blade of grass!

-You take a dry blade of grass, which you carefully dig out of the ground along with the root, shake off the ground, cut the blade of grass obliquely at a distance of several centimeters (no more than 10 cm) from the root and discard the top of the blade of grass.
-Then with the sharp end of the remaining blade of grass with the root, as it were, “pierce” (but not to the point of blood, of course, but simply imitating “piercing”) several times your wart.
-To put it bluntly, gently poke it several times.
-Everything!
+You take a dry blade of grass, which you carefully dig out of the ground along with the root, shake off the soil, cut the blade of grass diagonally at a distance of several centimeters (no more than 10 cm) from the root and throw away the top of the blade of grass.
+Then, with the sharp end of the remaining blade of grass with the root, you kind of “prick” (but not until it bleeds, of course, but simply imitating “pricking”) several times on your wart.
+To put it rudely, you gently poke her several times.
+All!
 The treatment session is over!
-The wart goes down quickly.
-The ancestors also buried the blade of grass used for treatment in the ground upside down in a damp place - so that it would not accidentally germinate and quickly rot.
-If you do this, then the ancestors will probably like your behavior.
-Slogan: "The blade of grass is rotten - the wart is gone!".
+The wart goes away quickly.
+The ancestors also buried the blade of grass used for treatment in the ground, root up, in a damp place - so that it would not accidentally germinate and rot quickly.
+If you do this, then your ancestors will probably like your behavior.
+Slogan: “The blade of grass has rotted - the wart has gone!”

-My relative was satisfied with the result of the treatment, although I do not know the details.
-She did not tell, because the place was with very delicate skin.
+My relative was satisfied with the result of the treatment, although I don’t know the details.
+She didn't tell me because the area had very delicate skin.

 —————————————————-

 There are many recipes, but I think these three are enough.
-My favorite - the first - painless, without scars, imperceptibly - like an unexpected gift.
+My favorite is the first one - painless, without scars, imperceptible - like an unexpected gift.

-Warts are neoplasms of a viral nature that can form on any part of the skin, but their most common localization is on the hands, soles of the feet, face, and neck.
-It has been proven that the cause of their appearance is HPV human papillomavirus, which has over 100 species, many of which contribute to the malignancy of neoplasms.
-Therefore, it is impossible to take lightly the appearance of any growths on the body, you should definitely contact a dermatologist to find out the exact diagnosis, type, nature of the formation, differentiate it from other skin pathological changes.
-How to get rid of warts on the hands, treatment and removal of these growths on the skin, we will tell in this article.
+Warts are neoplasms of a viral nature that can form on any part of the skin, but their most common locations are the hands, soles of the feet, face, and neck.
+It has been proven that the cause of their appearance is the HPV human papillomavirus, which has over 100 species, many of which contribute to the malignancy of neoplasms.
+Therefore, you should not take the appearance of any growths on the body lightly; you should definitely contact a dermatologist to find out the exact diagnosis, type, nature of the formation, and differentiate it from other skin pathological changes.
+We will tell you how to get rid of warts on your hands, how to treat and remove these growths on the skin in this article.

 How are warts transmitted and why do they appear?

-Why do warts appear on the hands, on the fingers?
-What are their causes of appearance, how are they transmitted?
-Almost 20% of adolescents and children at least once, but had contact with warts among their surroundings, and 10% of them occur at different ages.
+Why do warts appear on the hands and fingers?
+What are their causes and how are they transmitted?
+Almost 20% of adolescents and children have at least once had contact with warts among their environment, and in 10% they arise at different ages.
 Infection with papillomaviruses of various types occurs very easily in the presence of microtraumas on the skin:

-• as a direct route in direct contact of the affected skin with healthy
+• as a direct route through direct contact of the affected skin with healthy

-• and in the household way - through clothes, personal hygiene products, household items
+• and through everyday life - through clothing, personal hygiene products, household items

-The following types of HPV 1-5, 49, 57, 19-24, 26-29, 1, 12, 10, 14, 15, 17, 19 are “guilty” of the occurrence of warts.
+The following types of HPV are responsible for the occurrence of warts: 1-5, 49, 57, 19-24, 26-29, 1, 12, 10, 14, 15, 17, 19.
 The incubation period of these viruses is 2-6 months.
-However, even when papilloma is infected with viruses, a strong healthy body easily stops their reproduction and progression, so the main reason for the development of warts on the skin in children and adults is a decrease in the body's defenses - malnutrition, prolonged stress, hormonal disruptions, overwork, negative external exposure, such as radiation, chemical emissions from industrial cities, chemicalized food, etc. factors.
+However, even when papilloma is infected with viruses, a strong healthy body easily stops their reproduction and progression, therefore the main reason for the development of warts on the skin in children and adults is a decrease in the body’s defenses - poor nutrition, prolonged stress, hormonal imbalances, overwork, negative external impacts such as radiation, chemical emissions from industrial cities, chemically processed food products, and other factors.

-The virus is most rapidly transmitted in rooms with warm and humid air, so saunas, swimming pools, baths, sports, gyms are the most frequent places of infection transmission.
+The virus is transmitted most quickly in rooms with warm and humid air, so saunas, swimming pools, baths, sports halls, and gyms are the most common places for transmission of infection.

-The favorite localization of warts on the hands is obvious, since the greatest contact during work, games, at home, in the external environment occurs precisely through the hands.
+The favorite location of warts on the hands is obvious, since the greatest contact during work, games, at home, and in the external environment occurs through the hands.

-While children's desire to scratch or tear off warts can spread the virus to other areas of the skin, some children's nail biting habit can also contribute to infection under the nails.
-The lack of treatment of warts under the nails, on the fingers leads to their growth, multiple reproduction, fusion or damage to the nail.
+And also the desire of children to scratch or tear off warts can contribute to the spread of the virus to other areas of the skin; the habit of some children to bite their nails can also contribute to the penetration of infection under the nails.
+Lack of treatment for warts under the nails and on the fingers leads to their growth, multiple reproduction, fusion or damage to the nail.

-What happens when you get infected?
-Viral HPV agents penetrate through scratches, injuries, microcracks on the skin into the blood.
-Then the DNA of the virus in the human genome leads to an abnormal cell proliferation process.
+What happens when infected?
+Viral agents of HPV penetrate through scratches, injuries, microcracks in the skin into the blood.
+The viral DNA in the human genome then leads to an abnormal process of cell proliferation.
 In this case, there is an increase in blood flow to the site of infection by the virus, which contributes to the rapid growth of these cells.
-Sometimes this process is very rapid, when a wart appears within 1-2 weeks, and sometimes it drags on for several months, so a person does not always immediately notice its appearance.
+Sometimes this process can be very rapid, when a wart appears within 1-2 weeks, and sometimes it drags on for several months, so a person does not always immediately notice its appearance.

-How can you tell if it's a wart or not?
+How to determine whether it is a wart or not?

-There are several types of warts - they are simple, vulgar and flat.
+There are several types of warts: simple, vulgar and flat.

 • Simple or vulgar warts

-Most often they are on the fingers, palms, back of the hands, without causing any pain, very rarely formed on the mucous membranes and face.
-This is the most common type of verruca vulgaris, they own up to 70% of all skin neoplasms.
-They look like dense, round nodules, from 0.3 cm to 1 cm in diameter, of different shades, in some cases they do not differ in color from the main skin, sometimes they can be more pink, yellowish or darker, light brown.
+Most often they occur on the fingers, palms, and back of the hands, without causing any pain; very rarely they form on the mucous membranes and face.
+This is the most common type of verruca vulgaris; they account for up to 70% of all skin neoplasms.
+They look like dense, rounded nodules, from 0.3 cm to 1 cm in diameter, of different shades, in some cases they do not differ in color from the main skin, sometimes they can be more pink, yellowish or darker, light brown.
 To the touch they are not smooth, not even, rough.
-Usually, the progression of the virus is manifested by multiple neoplasms, when one of the largest maternal warts is determined, and many smaller ones nearby.
-When you remove the parent, the rest can self-destruct on their own.
+Typically, the progression of the virus is manifested by multiple neoplasms, when one largest maternal wart is identified, and many smaller ones nearby.
+When the mother one is removed, the rest can self-destruct on their own.

-• Flat warts or, as they are also called, youthful
+• Flat warts or, as they are also called, juvenile warts

-They occur only in 4% of cases and affect both the face, mucous membranes, and the skin of the hands, fingers.
-Most often occur in young people aged 10-30 years.
-Usually they are small in size, do not exceed 3 mm, have a smooth surface, rounded shape, yellowish or flesh color.
+They occur only in 4% of cases and affect both the face, mucous membranes, and the skin of the hands and fingers.
+Most often they occur in young people aged 10-30 years.
+They are usually small in size, do not exceed 3 mm, have a smooth surface, round shape, yellowish or flesh-colored.

-To determine whether this is a wart or other skin pathologies, you should contact a dermatologist.
+To determine whether it is a wart or other skin pathologies, you should consult a dermatologist.

-In the event of genital warts, papillomas and warts, what is happening cannot be ignored, since this indicates existing failures in the human immune system.
-By themselves, such neoplasms in most cases are not dangerous, not painful, but even if they do not interfere and do not cause discomfort, warts should be disposed of, since:
+In the event of condylomas, papillomas and warts, one cannot ignore what is happening, since this indicates existing malfunctions in the human immune system.
+In themselves, such neoplasms in most cases are not dangerous or painful, but even if they do not interfere or cause discomfort, warts should be gotten rid of because:

 • The presence of even one wart increases the risk of their sudden spread to other, uninfected areas of the skin.

-• Accidental trauma, tearing of the formation can contribute to the introduction of a secondary infection or increase the spread of papillomavirus
+• Accidental injury or tearing of the formation can contribute to the introduction of a secondary infection or increase the spread of papillomavirus

-• The presence of neoplasms exposes the surrounding people to the risk of infection, especially family members, loved ones, at work, at school, in kindergarten.
+• The presence of neoplasms exposes surrounding people to the risk of infection, especially family members, close people, at work, at school, in kindergarten.

-• Although it is believed that simple warts are not oncogenic, there is always a risk of malignancy of any neoplasm.
+• Although it is believed that simple warts are not oncogenic, there is always a risk of malignancy of any neoplasms.

-In clinical practice, there are cases of self-regression of warts, when warts on the fingers without treatment disappeared spontaneously and without a trace.
-It is believed that within 3 years 75% of warts can disappear for any internal reasons, within 2 years in 66% of cases, and within six months in 30% of cases.
+In clinical practice, there are cases of independent regression of warts, when warts on the fingers without treatment disappeared spontaneously and without a trace.
+It is believed that within 3 years, 75% of warts can disappear for some internal reason, within 2 years in 66% of cases, and within six months in 30% of cases.

-However, if the regression of the neoplasm does not occur, any method of removing them does not guarantee complete healing, due to the viral nature of the warts.
-If the internal reserves of the body do not give a decent immune response, even after removal, the warts tend to form again and again, recur in other areas of the skin.
+However, if regression of the tumor does not occur, any method of removing them does not guarantee complete healing, due to the viral nature of the warts.
+If the body's internal reserves do not provide a worthy immune response, even after removal, warts tend to form again and again and recur on other areas of the skin.

-• If the wart changes color, becomes uneven, gets wet, or bleeds
+• If the wart changes color, becomes uneven, becomes wet, or bleeds

-• If there are numerous appearance of daughter formations
+• If multiple appearances of daughter formations occur

-• If the wart is located in an area where it is constantly subjected to friction, pressure, the risk of tearing, and also if it greatly interferes or, being in a conspicuous place, causes psychological and aesthetic discomfort to a person.
+• If the wart is located in an area where it is constantly exposed to friction, pressure, and the risk of tearing, and also if it greatly interferes or is in a visible place, it causes psychological and aesthetic discomfort to a person.

 How to get rid of a wart?

 Also, today there is no specific treatment for warts on the hands.
-All methods of treatment can be divided into:
+All treatment methods can be divided into:

-• Surgical scraping of the growth tissue with a scalpel under local anesthesia, this method is rarely used today.
+• Surgical - scraping out the growth tissue using a scalpel under local anesthesia; this method is used extremely rarely today.

-• Physiotherapy - laser removal of warts, liquid nitrogen, electrocoagulation
+• Physiotherapeutic – laser removal of warts, liquid nitrogen, electrocoagulation

 • Chemical - acids, alkalis